 - 1. How unusually above normal the temperatures are at your location (is it warmer than the top 5% of hottest days in the period of record for this date?) - 2.
-The time of the year (for example, is this early season heat that you likely haven't become used to, typical mid-summer heat, or late season heat that you may have become more used to?) - 3.
-The duration of unusual heat (for example, are temperatures overnight at levels that would lower heat stress, maintain it, or will unusually warm overnight low temperatures add to heat stress into the next day?) - 4.
+Forecast-driven humidity detection (leveraging known relationships between minimum temperature, dewpoint temperature, and diurnal range differences, both climatologically and in the current forecast period) - 3.
+The time of the year (for example, is this early season heat that you likely haven't become used to, typical mid-summer heat, or late season heat that you may have become more used to?) - 4.
+The duration of unusual heat (for example, are temperatures overnight at levels that would lower heat stress, maintain it, or will unusually warm overnight low temperatures add to heat stress into the next day?) - 5.
 If those temperatures are at levels that pose an elevated risk for heat complications, such as heat stress, based on peer-reviewed science and heat-health thresholds supported by the Centers for Disease Control and Prevention (CDC) national data sets.

-You may wonder where humidity is in this process.
+You may wonder about how we incorporate humidity in this process.
 We all know that humidity plays a significant role in making warm temperatures feel even more oppressive.
 Unfortunately, there are not an adequate number of weather stations across the country which report humidity values for a long enough period of time to be used directly in the HeatRisk approach.
 But there are many more stations that report temperature.
 Because of this, we use well known physical relationships of temperature to dew point temperature (humidity) to approximate the role of humid air.
 This is done by considering: